techartjam/techartjam/about.md

 I'm a Senior Technical Project Manager at [Mad*Pow](http://www.madpow.com) and co-founder of [Rigging Dojo](http://riggingdojo.com).
 I've been working with creative and technical people for 20 years.
 Someone once said that _I work best by helping people do their best work_.

 My work has always included helping individuals and teams work across silos.
-I'm using this blog to write about my own personal growth and aspire to help others grow.
+I'm good at helping creative people understand technology, and technologists understand creativity.

 Please say [hello](mailto:chad@techartjam.com) if you want to chat.